iCreature/f1_racer_ai_agent/README.md

 docker-compose up --build
 ```

+The application takes some time to run roughly 4 minutes,

 This will build the Docker image and start the FastAPI application, accessible at `http://localhost:8000`.

 ## Running the Application